Mzwa1080/Playing-With-Matches/index.md

 ![matches](./img/matches.jpg)

-Work your way through these steps.
+Work your way through the 10 steps, starting with [Show a number](show-a-number.html).